mobify/ui-kit/README.md

 When using and contributing to the UI Kits, please keep these tenets in mind.

-## Making Changes
+## Making Changes and Pull Requests

 All changes to the UI Kits should be made on their respective branches, and merged into `master` via a pull request.
 However, since Sketch files cannot _truly_ be merged, we need to be vigiliant not to overwrite someone else's work.

 Before you start editing files, take a moment to look around and assess the situation.

-1. Check if there's pending pull requests for the file.
+1. **Check if there's pending pull requests for the file.** Since Sketch files cannot _truly_ be merged, we need to be vigiliant not to overwrite someone else's work.
-    1. If there is, please help review and approve the pull request.
+    1. If there is, please help review and merge the pull request.
     2. If not, you can begin work.
-2. Work from the correct branch.
-3. Create a pull request.

-1. **Is there already a pull request open for this file branch?** If there is, you can't edit the file until the request and change has been approved and merged into master.
-Is there anything you can do to help?
-If you can help review and approve the pull request, then you can start work faster!

-2. If there's no pending pull requests, then you can go straight to work!
-Please **work from the correct branch.** We can't have a bunch of separate branches because they won't merge properly, so we try to maintain a changes branch per file to prevent this.
+2. **Work from the correct branch.** All changes to the UI Kits should be made on their respective branches.
+Again, we can't have a bunch of separate branches because they won't merge properly, so we try to maintain a single branch per file to prevent this.
 Example: `ui-base-changes` and `ui-tablet-changes`

-### Before you create a pull request
+3. **Double check your work.** This will need be reviewed in the pull request anyway, so it doesn't hurt to save yourself and others some time by doing one last check beforehand.
+    - Is the symbol appropriately named and filed?
     - Are all layers appropriately named?
     - Is the symbol flexible?
 Can it be resized without breaking?
-- Is the symbol appropriately named and filed?
     - Is the symbol neatly integrated into the Symbol page?
+If so, then you can pull away!
+3. **Create your pull request.**
+4. **Merge your pull request.**

 ### Requesting a New Component

 Did you see something missing from the kit that we just _need_ to have?
-Create an [issue](/issues) in the parent GitHub repo.
+If you're not comfortable adding it to the Sketch file yourself, create an [issue](/issues) in the parent GitHub repo.